Northland Rugby Union

 The Northland Rugby Union is the governing body for rugby union in Northland, New Zealand; Northland is a region of New Zealand that covers areas in the districts of Far North, Kaipara, Whangārei, as well as Wellsford and Tomarata in Auckland Region.
-Established in 1920, they represent the Bunnings NPC side, Northland Taniwha, and Farah Palmer Cup side, Northland Kauri.
-It is also affiliated with the Blues Super Rugby franchise.
-Their home playing colours are a sky blue (Pantone 284) and they play their home games at Semenoff Stadium in Morningside.
+Established in 1920, they are represented by the Bunnings NPC side, Northland Taniwha, and Farah Palmer Cup side, Northland Kauri.
+The union was formerly known as North Auckland.

+Northland is affiliated with the Blues Super Rugby franchise.
+Their home playing colours are a sky blue (Pantone 284) and they play their home games at Semenoff Stadium in Morningside, Whangārei.

-Affiliated clubs
+History

+Early years

+Rugby union was first played in Northland in late 1880, and the first union was set up in 1895, known as the Marsden Football Union.